Dikembe Mutombo: Humanitarian work

-Biamba Marie Mutombo Hospital
+Mutombo was awarded an honorary doctorate by his alma mater Georgetown University in 2010.
+He also received an honorary doctorate from Haverford College in May 2011.
+In November 2015, the National Collegiate Athletic Association (NCAA) announced Mutombo as a recipient of its Silver Anniversary Awards for 2016.
+The announcement cited both his basketball career and extensive humanitarian work.

 In 1997, the Mutombo Foundation began plans to open a $29 million, 300-bed hospital on the outskirts of his hometown, the Congolese capital of Kinshasa.
-Ground was broken in 2001, but construction didn't start until 2004, as Mutombo had trouble getting donations early on although he personally donated $3.5 million toward the hospital's construction.
-Initially Mutombo had some other difficulties, almost losing the land to the government because it was not being used and having to pay refugees who had begun farming the land to leave.
-He also struggled to reassure some that he did not have any ulterior or political motives for the project.
+Ground was broken in 2001, but construction didn't start until 2004, as he had trouble getting donations early on although he personally donated $3.5 million toward the hospital's construction.
+Initially he had other difficulties and almost lost the land to the government because it was not being used and having to pay refugees who had begun farming the land to leave.
+Mutombo also struggled to reassure some that he did not have any ulterior or political motives for the project.
 The project has been on the whole very well received at all social and economic levels in Kinshasa.

-On August 14, 2006, Mutombo donated $15 million to the completion of the hospital for its ceremonial opening on September 2, 2006.
-It was by then named Biamba Marie Mutombo Hospital, for his late mother, who died of a stroke in 1997.
+On August 14, 2006, Mutombo donated $15 million to the completion of the hospital for the ceremonial opening on September 2, 2006.
+By then it was named Biamba Marie Mutombo Hospital, for his late mother, who died of a stroke in 1997.
 When it opened in 2007, the $29 million facility became the first modern medical facility to be built in that area in nearly 40 years.
-His hospital is on a 12 acre site on the outskirts of Kinshasa in Masina, where about a quarter of the city's 7.5 million residents live in poverty.
-It is minutes from Kinshasa's airport and near a bustling open-air market.
+The hospital is on a 12 acre site on the outskirts of Kinshasa in Masina, where about a quarter of the city's 7.5 million residents live in poverty.
+It is near N'djili Airport and by a busy open-air market.

-National Constitution Center

-Mutombo serves on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the U.S. Constitution.
+Mutombo served on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the U.S. Constitution.

-SportsUnited

-In 2011, Mutombo also traveled to South Sudan as a SportsUnited sports envoy for the U.S. Department of State.
-In this capacity, he worked with Sam Perkins to lead a series of basketball clinics and team-building exercises with 50 youth and 36 coaches.
-This helped contribute to the State Department's mission to remove barriers and create a world in which individuals with disabilities enjoy dignity and full inclusion in society.
+In 2011, Mutombo traveled to South Sudan as a SportsUnited sports envoy for the US Department of State.
+He worked with Sam Perkins to lead a series of basketball clinics and team-building exercises with 50 youths and 36 coaches helping contribute to the State Department's mission to remove barriers and create a world in which individuals with disabilities enjoy dignity and full inclusion in society.

-Ask The Doctor

-In April 2020, Dikembe Mutombo officially joined the team at Ask The Doctor as their chief global officer.
-Ask The Doctor is a platform that connects people from all over the world to top doctors and healthcare professionals.
+In April 2020, Mutombo joined the website Ask the Doctor as their chief global officer.
+Ask the Doctor is a platform that connects people from all over the world to top doctors and healthcare professionals.

-Economic development and gender parity

-In 2021, he created his eponymous coffee company, initially focused on the Congo, to foster women growers' participation in international commerce.
+In 2021, he created an eponymous coffee company, initially focused on the Congo to foster women growers' participation in international commerce.